The Louvre and the Musee d’Orsay are amazing, but where do you go if you’ve been there, done that? Well, the smaller museums in Paris are even better.

-In no particular order, here are a few you should add to your list next time you’re here.
+Here are a few you should add to your list next time you’re here to see something different and escape the crowds.

 It reminds me of the Isabella Stewart Gardner in Boston, or the Frick in New York: an eclectic but talented collector’s home.
 Filled with Second Empire furniture and medieval bibles, the top two floors are beautiful and opulent.